kckecheng/cheatsheets/code_utils.rst

 clangd is a language server for c/c#/c++.
 To make it work:

 - code should be built for at least once;
-- a compilation database(compile_commands.jso) should exit at the project root folder;
+- a compilation database(compile_commands.jso) should exist at the project root folder;

 Here are two examples on how to generate compile_commands.json:

 - linux kernel: ships with a script which generates compile_commands.json

   ::

     make CC=clang defconfig
     make CC=clang -j`nproc`
     python ./scripts/clang-tools/gen_compile_commands.py